desihub/desidatamodel/doc/DESI_ROOT/vac/RELEASE/lss/SPECPROD/SURVEY/VERSION/inputs_wspec/data/index.rst

 data
 ====

-This directory contains intermediate files, including the concatenation of potential assigments with observations, statistics on tiles, redRock results...
+This directory contains intermediate files, including the concatenation of potential assigments with observations, statistics on tiles, redRock results for data.

 .. toctree::